Before your trip, check the latest government advice for any travel alerts for your destination.

 If rugby is your game, Think Pacific offers the chance to volunteer coaching rugby in Fiji.
 During your stay, you'll lead weekly coaching sessions with locals in some of the most remote parts of the South Pacific Islands.

-have for the sport is infectious and volunteers often leave this experience feeling inspired, through engaging the community by helping to instigate teamwork, built strong connections and even learn some new skills along the way.
+As Fiji's national sport, rugby is a way of life here.
+The passion that Fijians have for the sport is infectious and volunteers often leave this experience feeling inspired, through engaging the community by helping to instigate teamwork, build strong connections and even learn some new skills along the way.

 Hiking, kayaking and cycling in New Zealand